docupike/docs/docs/en/admin/rights-and-permissions.md

 User *Jane* is a member of group *Network engineers*, which is assigned the role *Admin*.
 Jane inherits every right of *Admin* through *Network engineers*.
-She does not need any direct right assignment.
+No direct right assignment is needed.

 ## Tenant scope